peremartra/Large-Language-Model-Notebooks-Course/README.md

 Don't be shy, share the course on your social networks with your friends.
 Connect with me on [LinkedIn](https://www.linkedin.com/in/pere-martra/) or [Twitter](https://twitter.com/PereMartra) and feel free to share anything you'd like or ask any questions you may have.

+Give a Star ⭐️ to the repository.
+It helps me a lot, and ecourages me to continue adding lessons.
+It's a nice way to support free Open Source courses like this one.

 _____________
 # Papers used in the Course:
 [The Power of Scale for Parameter-Efficient Prompt Tuning](https://doi.org/10.48550/arXiv.2104.08691).
 Fine Tuning & Optimizacion Lesson.
 Prompt Tuning Sample.